/api/multisearch_coordinator.py

 from __future__ import annotations

-from typing import Optional, Generator, Sequence, Iterable
+from typing import Optional, Generator, Sequence, Iterable, Any

 from concurrent.futures import ThreadPoolExecutor